deepmodeling/abacus-develop/docs/advanced/input_files/input-main.md

 ## Quasiatomic Orbital (QO) analysis

 These variables are used to control the usage of QO analysis.
-Please note present implementation of QO always yield numerically instable results, use with much care.
+QO further compress information from LCAO: usually PW basis has dimension in million, LCAO basis has dimension below thousand, and QO basis has dimension below hundred.

 ### qo_switch